Latest Algorand (ALGO) News Update

 TLDR

-Algorand's development continues with these milestones:
+Algorand's development continues with these near-term technical and user experience milestones.

 Deep Dive